frankcholula/faice/README.md

 Given that runs are computationally expensive, I recommend using the `--verbose` flag to check your parameters before running the experiments.

 ⚠️ **Unless you're running hyperparameter tuning, please make sure yoru experiement batch size is consistent for the ablation study**
-1. If you're running the experiments on `Otter`, please lock the batch size to `24` for memory reasons.
+1. If you're running the experiments on `Otter`, please lock the batch size to `24` or `16` for memory reasons.
 2. If you're running the experiments on `Eureka2`, please set the batch size to `64` for faster training.

 After you've run the experiments, please documen the results in the Notion [page](https://frankcholula.notion.site/faice?pvs=4).